syncfusion-content/winui-docs/winui/DataGrid/Columns.md

 ---
 layout: post
 title: Columns in WinUI DataGrid control | Syncfusion
-description: Learn here all about Columns support in Syncfusion WinUI DataGrid control and more details.
+description: Learn here all about Columns support in Syncfusion WinUI DataGrid(SfDataGrid) control with auto generate support and more.
 platform: winui
 control: DataGrid
 documentation: ug